-A venue for many occasions and a Brighton stalwart in many senses.
-Situated in the heart of the Lanes, Bohemia Brighton is a relaxed day time venue serving a freshly prepared menu from breakfast through until evening meals; then in the evening Bohemia transforms into a late night lounge and cocktail bar.
-A great choice for daytime and early evening dining in a luxurious building set over 3 floors.
-Private dining available and one of Brighton’s go to cocktail bars.
+Situated in the heart of the Lanes, Bohemia Brighton is a relaxed day time venue serving a freshly prepared menu from breakfast until evening meals; then in the evening, Bohemia transforms into a late-night lounge and cocktail bar.
+A great choice for daytime and early evening dining in a luxurious building set over three floors.
+Private dining available and one of Brighton’s go-to cocktail bars.
 Look out for live music and entertainment.

-The Coal Shed on Boyce Street (The Lanes) is a specialist meat and fish restaurant in the heart of Brighton where all grilled dishes come from their Josper oven.
+The Coal Shed on Boyce Street (The Lanes) is specialist meat and fish restaurant in the heart of Brighton where all grilled dishes come from their Josper oven.
 Critically acclaimed by The Telegraph and The Guardian this super slick venue is arguably Brighton’s best steak restaurant and has been for some time.
 Offering a modern, wooden-floored restaurant with industrial details The Coal Shed brings you attention to detail throughout and every cut of beef you can imagine.
-Sister venue to The Salt Room.
-Modern private dining area also available on the first floor.
+Sister venue to The Salt Room and Burnt Orange.
+Modern private dining area is also available on the first floor.

 Curry Leaf Cafe in Brighton Lanes is the place to book for traditional South Indian street food, tandoor-grilled specialities, expertly spiced curries and spiced desserts.
 Book a table here to enjoy some killer cocktails and the city’s best craft beer list.
 Curry Leaf Cafe is a cafe and has the price list to match.
 A three-course meal costs around £20 per head, and a filling, healthy lunch can be had for as little as £7.
 Expect a colourful and vibrant venue with a great range of vegan and vegetarian options available too.
 One of ‘Britain’s 12 Best Indian Restaurants’ -according to BBC Good Food Magazine.